 LW: Vicente Rodriguez (Spain)

 Vicente moved to Valencia from Levante in 2000.
-He was a part of the great team that won two League titles and 2004 UEFA Cup. at his peak, he was among the best wingers in the world, but his injuries limited his career.
-He only managed 38 caps. he only made it to Euro 2004.
+He was a part of the great team that won two League titles and the 2004 UEFA Cup.
+At his peak, he was among the best wingers in the world, but his injuries limited his career.
+He only managed 38 caps.
+He only made it to Euro 2004.

 AM/RM: Gaizka Mendieta (Spain)

 Mendieta was a big star while playing for Valencia between 1993 and 2001.
 He led them to back-to-back Champions' League Final in 2000 and 2001.
 He moved to Lazio in 2001, but he failed to find his form.
 Then, he played one season with Barcelona, where the club only ranked 6th.
 He would also play with Middesbrough FC.
 He earned 40 caps.

 Better known as Fernando, he has the appearance record and 4th highest scorer for Valencia.
 He was voted the best player in La Liga for 1988 and 1989.
 He also played for English First Division side Wolverhampton Wanderers at the end of his career.
 He went to Italian 1990 for Spain.